-You can’t beat a classic, and this Beginner’s Cinnamon Pull-Apart Bread is made from scratch and oh – so good!!
+You can’t beat a classic, and this Monkey Bread is made from scratch and oh, so good!!
 Don’t skip the cinnamon glaze – you’ll be licking it from your fingers!

-I had been having a hard time committing to something for 2017, but then it came to me.
-I want to go back to the basics.
+I love going back to the basics.
 I have a few basic recipes here on Taste and Tell – pie crust, pizza dough, chocolate chip cookies.
 But I think I often get caught up in what a lot of bloggers get caught up in – trying to do something totally different or never seen before.
 When the truth of the matter is that what most people want, what most people need, are basic recipes that they can share with their friends and family.

 Since we’re doing basics, I thought I’d completely walk you through it to show you just how each step should look.

-1 – All you need are basic ingredients: flour, sugar, Fleishmann’s® RapidRise™ Yeast, salt, milk, water, butter and an egg.
-I use Fleishmann’s RapidRise™ Yeast not only because I know I can trust that it will work for me every time, but the RapidRise™ Yeast speeds the process along a little bit.
+- All you need are basic ingredients: flour, sugar, yeast, salt, milk, water, butter and an egg.
+I use rapid rise yeast not only because it speeds the process along a little bit.
 You only need one rise instead of two.

-2 – First step is to mix together the dry ingredients – 2 cups of the flour, sugar, yeast and salt.
+- Mix together the dry ingredients – 2 cups of the flour, sugar, yeast and salt.
 I make this in my stand mixer, but if you don’t have a stand mixer, you can do this by hand.
 It will just take a lot more muscle power. 🙂

-13 – Like I mentioned, the original recipe didn’t have a glaze, but I added on this cinnamon glaze and couldn’t have been happier with the decision.
+- Like I mentioned, I added on this cinnamon glaze and couldn’t have been happier with the decision.
 You’ll want to add the glaze while the bread is still warm.

 - 1/4 cup sugar